GEM-Illinois/POLARIS_GEM_e2/polaris_gem_experiments/gem_scenario_runner/README.md

   a ROS node that mimic resetting simulation runs (See description below), and a ROS node that records ROS topics with rosbag.

++ `nodes/set_scenes_*.py`
+  An ad-hoc script for directly setting the model state of the robot ignoring the physics.
+These scripts are used to set the vehicle to desired poses and record camera images.
+  The file name for the specific Gazebo world is passed as a ROS parameter.
+  The world files can be found under the `worlds` folder.

-+ `nodes/set_pose_*.py`
++ `nodes/sim_traces_*.py`
   Ad-hoc scripts for directly setting the model state of the robot ignoring the physics.
-These scripts are used to mimic resetting a simulation run with a desired initial pose of the robot.
+These scripts are used to simulate a run following a user-defined discrete dynamic equations.
   Each script is only for a specific Gazebo world file as indicated by the file name of the script.
 Using the script with unmatched world files can cause the model initialized within obstacles, etc.